Interactionless Inverse Reinforcement Learning: A Data-Centric Framework for Durable Alignment: The IIRL Paradigm

-Scalable, interpretable rewards must be compositional by design.
-Replacing monolithic functions with a library of modular sub-priors yields intrinsic interpretability \cite{carvalho2019machine, ji2023ai}.
+Another promising direction is replacing monolithic functions with a library of modular sub-priors, which yields intrinsic interpretability \cite{carvalho2019machine, ji2023ai}.
 High-level structures such as Reward Machines (RMs) \cite{icarte2018using, icarte2022reward, furelos2023hierarchies, umili2024neural} orchestrate these by switching rewards based on context.
 RMs can be composed from demonstrations \cite{toro2019learning, baert2024reward, baert2025learning} or foundation models \cite{castanyer2025arm, huareward, alsadat2025using}, and via Skill Machines can be executed zero-shot \cite{tasse2022skill}.
 This enables practical auditability by refining sub-priors in isolation.
 Similarly, MoE \cite{mu2025comprehensive} and RAG \cite{lewis2020retrieval, arslan2024survey} enhance \emph{editability} by retrieving modular functions based on relational context \cite{edge2024local}.